French Places and Towns Loved by Writers, Painters and Artists

 Boost Your Artistic Style

 This list is far from exhaustive, but we hope it’s been an enjoyable read.
 Why not channel your inner creativity with a visit to France?
 Check our properties and immerse yourself in this inspirational country, perhaps we can help find that inspirational retreat in a corner of France that may just change everyhing, ask Leonardo da Vinci!
-You won’t be the first film producer, actor or musician planning to find a base to live and embrace French culture, with the rest of Europe on your doorstep.
+You won’t be the first film producer, actor or musician planning to find a base to live, work and embrace French culture, with the rest of Europe on your doorstep.

 Back to articles